AdobeDocs/analytics.en/help/components/c-segmentation/seg-transition.md

 **What happens to Data Warehouse segments?**

 All existing Data Warehouse segments still work in Data Warehouse.
-Most Data Warehouse segments will also work in other components such as Ad Hoc Analysis and Reports & Analytics.
+Most Data Warehouse segments will also work in other components such as Analysis Workspace, Ad Hoc Analysis and Reports & Analytics.

 You can create or edit a new Data Warehouse segments in the segment builder/manager.
 The Product Compatibility mechanism in the Segment Builder automatically determines whether a segment is compatible with Data Warehouse.

-The v14 Data Warehouse segmentation user interface was phased out in May 2014.

 **What happens to Favorites Segments (Ad Hoc Analysis)?**